 Applying soft-computing tools, such as Artificial Neural Networks (ANNs), genetic algorithms, and fuzzy logic helps designers implement intelligent devices that fit the needs of physically challenged people [8].
 Siswoyo et al. [9] suggested a three-layer neural network to develop the mapping from input received from EEG sensors to three control commands.
 Fattouh et al. [10] recommended a BCI control system to distinguish between four control commands besides the emotional status of the user.
 If the user is satisfied, the specific control command is still executed, or the controller should stop the implementation and ask the patient to choose another command.
 Decoding the brain waves and presenting them as an audio command is a more reliable solution to avoid the execution of unwanted commands, and this is mainly true if the user can listen to the translated commands from his brain and confirm or deny the execution of that command.
 A deep learning algorithm offers a valuable solution for processing, analyzing, and classifying brainwaves [11].
 Modern studies have concentrated on both healthy and patient individuals only to communicate their thoughts [12].
 Vezard et al. [13] reached 71.6% accuracy in a Binary Alertness States (BAS) estimation by applying the Common Spatial Pattern (CSP) to extract the feature.
-The methods in [14] and [15] reached an EEG classification accuracy of merely 54.6% and 56.76%, respectively.
+The methods in [14] and [15] used to discriminate between different motor imagery tasks and reached an EEG classification accuracy of merely 54.6% and 56.76%, respectively.
 This was achieved by applying a multi-stage CSP for the EEG dataset feature extraction.
 In [16], researchers employed the power of a deep learning algorithm using the Recurrent Neural Network (RNN) to process and classify the EEG dataset.

 For cheaper and more effortless setup and maintained BCI systems, it is preferable to have as few EEG channels as possible.
 There are two types of BCI systems: online, such as the systems described in [17] and [18], and offline BCI systems, such as the systems described in [19].
 In the offline EEG system, the EEG data recorded from the participants are stored and processed later; on the other hand, the online BCI system processes the data in real time, such as in the case of a moving wheelchair.
-Recent research [20] revealed that inner speech differs at the phonologic level.
+Recent research [20] revealed that EEG-based inner speech classification accuracy can be improved when auditory cues are used.
 Wang et al. [21] demonstrated in their study, which was based on common spatial patterns and Event-Related Spectral Perturbation (ERSP) that the highly significant EEG channels for classifying inner speech are the ones laid on the Broca’s and Wernicke’s regions.
 Essentially, the Wernicke region is responsible for ensuring that the speech makes sense, while the Broca region ensures that the speech is produced fluently.
 Given that both Wernicke’s and Broca’s regions are participating in inner speech, it is not easy to eliminate the effect of the auditory activities from the EEG signal recorded during speech imagination.
 Indeed, some researchers suggested that auditory and visual activities are essential to decide the brain response [22] and [23].